 Making an application

-Potential tenants will need to apply via an estate agent, if one is involved, or directly to the landlord.
-Expats may need to submit documents such as their passport, visa and proof of income.
+Potential tenants must apply via an estate agent or directly to the landlord.
+As an expat applying for accommodation in Cyprus, you may need to submit documents such as your passport, visa, and proof of income.

 Leases